 There are virtually infinite different ways to structure texts.
 Most of them are based on the same marketing insights and have the same value.
-The important thing is that you choose one.
+The important thing is that you choose one and stick to it.
 This will give your texts a clear structure and a common thread.

-My favourite is the so-called APSA layout, which I would like to introduce to you here.
+My favorite is the so-called APSA layout, which I'd like to tell you a little bit more about here.
 You can use this principle to structure any text, whether it's a blog post or a product description.

 Point one is attention.
-Logical, because we want to catch the reader's attention at the very beginning.
+This is logical because we want to catch the reader's attention at the very beginning.
 Then we can introduce them to the product, company or whatever the topic of your text is.

 You can attract attention with a snappy headline (as explained in the previous chapter) and with exciting introductory lines.
 Address the emotional needs of your target group and make it clear to your readers what added value the text will bring them.

-For example, remember the opening words of this post:
+For example, consider some of the opening lines of this article:

-What is copywriting anyway?
+Firstly, what is copywriting anyway?
 What skills do I need to write good copy?
 And above all: how do I write first-class advertising copy that turns my visitors into customers?
-In this article I will answer all these questions so that you too will be eager to pick up the pen and get started!
+I'll answer all these questions in this article and, hopefully, you'll also be eager to pick up a pen and get started yourself by the end.

 In this way, you address the reader's problems as concretely as possible and take into account the most important pain points.
-Since your readers know from the beginning that they have learned something new after reading the text that is relevant at the moment, they will stay until the end.
+Since your readers know from the start they'll learn something new by reading the text that is relevant for them right now, they will keep reading until the end.

 So ask yourself which questions are most important to your target group and set out the answers right at the beginning.

-Nowadays, a particularly serious mistake often happens in marketing, because again and again one hears that one must "sell a solution".
-That is basically correct.
-But before selling the solution, you have to sell the problem.
-This means that it must become clear to your readers why your product or company is relevant in the first place.
+Over and over again, we make one particularly major mistake in marketing.
+We constantly hear how we need to "sell a solution".
+In principle, the claim is correct.
+But before selling the solution, you first have to sell the problem.
+This means it must become clear to your readers why your product or company is relevant to them the first place.

-Imagine a technology company developing a laptop with unprecedented values: the fastest processor, the largest working memory and many other technical highlights.
+Imagine a technology company developing a laptop with an unprecedented technical setup: the fastest processor, the largest memory and many other technical highlights.

 Now the question is whether it makes more sense to focus on these highlights (the solution) or on the problems instead.